Google Forms response cap

 Send an email when the limit is reached so the operator knows the form closed.

-Combine with schedules or choices
+Combine with deadlines or choices

 FormGuard is free of charge during public launch while real-world feedback is collected.